nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_fabrication/hiLIGHTer/index.md

 +++
-slug = "make_a_flashlight_they_said"
+slug = "hiLIGHTer"
+title = "hiLIGHTer"
-title = "Make a Flashlight They Said..." date = "2019-09-06T01:02:36-04:00" cover = "FILL (THIS SHOULD BE A HAND DRAWN IMAGE - EVERY TIME - EVERY POST)" alt="FILL (THIS SHOULD BE A HAND DRAWN IMAGE - EVERY TIME - EVERY POST)" author = "Noah Kernis" tags = ["itp"] description = "The light just has to go on" showFullContent = false
+date = "2019-09-06T01:02:36-04:00"
+cover = "FILL (THIS SHOULD BE A HAND DRAWN IMAGE - EVERY TIME - EVERY POST)" alt="FILL (THIS SHOULD BE A HAND DRAWN IMAGE - EVERY TIME - EVERY POST)" author = "Noah Kernis" tags = ["itp"] description = "Make a flashlight they said..." showFullContent = false

 +++